-Each of the Hawaii volcanoes has its own distinct features.
-While the entire chain of Hawaiian volcanoes extends roughly 4500 miles across the Pacific Ocean, most have been quiet for hundreds of thousands, even millions of years.
+All Hawaii volcanoes have their own distinct features.
+While the entire chain of Hawaiian volcanoes extends more than 3000 miles (nearly 5000 km) across the Pacific Ocean, most have been quiet for hundreds of thousands, even millions of years.

-The most accurate and up-to-date information on current lava flow from Kilauea can be found on either the National Park Service website for Volcanoes National Park or the Hawaiian Volcanoes Observatory website.
-If you are hoping to see actual lava flow during your Hawaii vacation, be sure to check one of these websites.
+Today's most current information on the Kilauea eruption can be found on the National Park Service website.
+If you are hoping to see actual lava flow during your Hawaii vacation, be sure to check here for updates.

 Fun for the entire family, Hawaii Volcanoes National Park is a great place to explore and learn more about Kilauea and all the Hawaii Island volcanoes.
 You can see steam vents and the stunning Kilauea caldera (summit crater), visit the Jaggar Museum on volcanology, and walk through the amazing Thurston Lava Tube.
 Tons of great hiking too, from easy to strenuous.
 Hawaii Volcanoes National Park is located about 50 minutes from Hilo, and about 2-hours from Kailua-Kona.

 Mauna Kea Volcano is one of the most interesting Hawaii Island volcanoes.
 Considered dormant (a sleeping giant), Mauna Kea last erupted about 3,500 years ago.
 Mauna Kea is the tallest mountain in the world when measured from its base on the seafloor.
 Just below the summit, mysterious Lake Waiau is one of the highest lakes in the US.

 The Mauna Kea Observatory, the world's largest astronomical research facility, is also located near the top of Mauna Kea, visible in this photo above Lake Waiau.